Azure Machine Learning vs Flyte

 Who should avoid Azure Machine Learning?

-• You need a free or low-cost solution.
+• You need a simple, low-cost ML tool for quick prototyping

 Key decision factor